drewgrubb0/SpringREST/README.md

 # Problems/Conclusion
 Some things I was unable to complete:
-* Creating an executable jar
 * There's a problem with the applications where extra endpoints ("/api/advertiser/credit") do not work with the swagger ui.
 These endpoints work in an API Dev Environment like PostMan or even straight from the browser, but for some reason return "TypeError, Failed to Fetch" in the swagger UI.
 All attempts to remedy that have failed.
+* Integrating my in-memory database with flyway

 Some things I would like to do in the future:
 * Add flyway integration so it is not an in-memory database (would require changing the way I assign advertiser ID's)